Aliases for MED25 Gene

 This gene encodes a component of the transcriptional coactivator complex termed the Mediator complex.
 This complex is required for transcription of most RNA polymerase II-dependent genes.
 The encoded protein plays a role in chromatin modification and in preinitiation complex assembly.
 Mutations in this gene are associated with Charcot-Marie-Tooth disease type 2B2. [provided by RefSeq, Apr 2010]

 GeneCards Summary for MED25 Gene

 MED25 (Mediator Complex Subunit 25) is a Protein Coding gene.
 Diseases associated with MED25 include Charcot-Marie-Tooth Disease, Type 2B2 and Basel-Vanagait-Smirin-Yosef Syndrome.
-Among its related pathways are Gene Expression and Developmental Biology.
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Gene Expression.
 GO annotations related to this gene include transcription factor binding and retinoid X receptor binding.
 An important paralog of this gene is PTOV1.

 UniProtKB/Swiss-Prot for MED25 Gene

 Component of the Mediator complex, a coactivator involved in the regulated transcription of nearly all RNA polymerase II-dependent genes.
 Mediator functions as a bridge to convey information from gene-specific regulatory proteins to the basal RNA polymerase II transcription machinery.
 Mediator is recruited to promoters by direct interactions with regulatory proteins and serves as a scaffold for the assembly of a functional preinitiation complex with RNA polymerase II and the general transcription factors.
 Required for RARA/RXRA-mediated transcription.